 The Office of Residential Life has 9 full-time Residence Directors and one Community Director who live in the residence halls and apartment areas along with the students.
 We also employ 116 Resident/Apartment Assistants, returning students who live on the floors and help to develop community, plan programs, answer questions, and generally serve as a resource for the residents living on their floor.
 In addition to these live-in staff members, the Residential Life office employs Area Coordinators, Assistant and Associate Directors, and others who work in the Central and Area offices.

 If you have any questions regarding the information you read here, please call the Office of Residential Life at (607) 274-3141.
-For housing assignments, questions, or concerns, E-mail email@example.com.
-For room rates, consult the Undergraduate and Graduate Costs information maintained by the Office of Student Billing Services.
+For housing related questions or concerns, e-mail email@example.com.
+For room rates, consult the Undergraduate and Graduate Costs information maintained by the Office of Student Financial Services.